cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Most vessels are designed to provide a minimum comfort for prolonged space travel.
-This is not necessarily the case for all of them, given the need for shuttles, small cargo transfer haulers and small patrol vessels going to anchor after a successful shift.
+This is not necessarily the case for all of them, given the need for shuttles, small cargo transfer haulers, and small patrol vessels going to anchor after a successful shift.
 But those are mostly orbit bound ships.